 Likewise, if you’re promoting a product you haven’t used, do your research well.

 Do not lie and say it’s the best product everrrrrrr if you have never used it.

 Your readers can smell bullshit a mile away.

-And the last thing you want is for your readers to sense your reviews are fake and leave you for some other mentor.
+And the last thing you want is for your readers to sense your reviews are fake and leave you for another mentor.

 That’s going to hurt you – bad.

-It is important that you stand by the products you are an affiliate for.
+It is important that you stand by the products for which you are an affiliate.

 3. Be realistic about your product reviews

 Whenever you promote a product, make sure you don’t give it a 100/100 rating.